KidPudel/Iggy-s-Vault/gamedev/godot/Layered architecture in Godot.md

 **Why Systems only emit signals:** They're pure truth—announce changes, don't control flow.

+---

 **Why Systems never call Systems:** Hidden dependencies.
 Manager coordinates instead.

+Systems shouldn't listen to other systems because *systems are supposed to be pure truth machines*.
+They:
+- Hold data
+- Apply rules
+- Announce changes
+- **That's it**

+> [!danger] The moment `PlayerSystem` listens to `CampfireSystem`, it's no longer just *"truth about player."*.
+That's not a System's job.
+That's a **Manager's** job.

+Otherwise we get:
+1. dependency on others
+2. uncontrolled flow and order of it
+3. scattered logic

+Everything becomes more complicated than it is.

+---
 ### Manager → Node Communication

 |Relationship|Mechanism|